muddybarefeet/chat_app/README.md

 Current todo:

-*page to join rooms (see all the rooms that can be joined(public rooms not in)) *go back a pannel in roooms and chat
-*show that there are unread messages in a room
+*page to join rooms (see all the rooms that can be joined(public rooms not in)) *show that there are unread messages in a room

 Next week: